ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `[with language as <language code(s)\>]`

     Specifies a comma-delimited list of two-letter language codes, such as en (English) or zh (Chinese) for the languages on which to evaluate the string.
-There will be no match on documents whose language code is not contained in this string.
+There is no match on documents whose language code is not contained in this string.
 If the language parameter is omitted, the evaluation language defaults to one of the following language sets:

     - If it is declared, the language sets that are specified through the set default language statement in the containing module.
     - The language sets that contain German (de), Spanish (es), English (en), French (fr), Italian (it), and the unspecified language (x\_unspecified)